 - Then fill the container again following the above method.

-- Leave the container around 3 to 6 months mainly depends on the ingredients.
+- Leave the container for around 3 to 6 months, mainly depending on the ingredients.

 - Put a tray under the container from the beginning to hold the liquid that seeps out from the containers.

 - Preserve this liquid fertilizer in a plastic bottle for later use.

 Usually, you should wait around 3-6 months to make good quality compost.
 It mainly depends on the ingredients you add to your compost bin.

 Compost fertilizer releases slowly.
 So, you should apply compost fertilizer at the beginning of the tomato planting hole.
 Add 30% of compost to the overall soil mixture of a planting hole for a good harvest.